joshuarozario07/CS_252_MINOR_PROJECT/README.md

 If yes, the solution is valid.
 If not, solution is invalid.

 This program also displays the total time taken for validation.

+## How to Execute

+A Linus, UNIX or MAC OS X system is required for execution.

+Sudoku_validator.cpp needs to be run.

+## Credits

+This project folder was taken from the github repo "https://gist.github.com/sowmyagowri/f4bde25b3ebba1e6e9930afbdf31a25b".

+All credits to  Sowmya Gowrishankar (sowmyagowri)